ihmccreery/sjfnw/docs/tests/intro-to-testing.md

 - Assertions are provided as methods on the test class.
 Python provides some [basic ones](https://docs.python.org/2/library/unittest.html#assert-methods) and Django adds [additional ones](https://docs.djangoproject.com/en/1.8/topics/testing/overview/#assertions)
 - Django provides a [test client](https://docs.djangoproject.com/en/1.8/topics/testing/overview/#module-django.test.client) that can make requests

 Note: We have sub-classed Django's `TestCase` as `BaseTestCase`, which is further specialized as `BaseFundTestCase` and `BaseGrantTestCase`.
-They just provide a few convenient shortcuts for common tasks like creating a User and logging them in.
+They provide a few convenient shortcuts for common tasks like creating a User and logging them in.
+See [docs for test classes](test-classes.md)

 ### Test files